Triviality vs perturbation theory: an analysis for mean-field $\varphi^4$-theory in four dimensions: Introduction

-where $\mu_{\max}:=\ln\left(\frac{1}{m^2\alpha_0}\right)$.
-The mean-field flow equations (\ref{MFE-2}) have been analyzed in \cite{mypaper} as follows: \begin{itemize} \item Fix a bare interaction lagrangian with the mean-field boundary conditions corresponding to (\ref{interaction_lagrangian}). \item Define an ansatz for the two-point function $f_2(\mu)$ and use the mean-field flow equations (\ref{MFE-2}) to construct inductively smooth solutions $f_n(\mu)$, $n\geq 4$. \end{itemize} This means we study bare interaction lagrangians without irrelevant terms, i.e. $c_{0,n}=0,\, n\geq 6$, of the form
+The mean-field flow equations (\ref{MFE-1bis}) can be analyzed \cite{mypaper} as follows: \begin{itemize} \item Fix a bare interaction lagrangian with the mean-field boundary conditions corresponding to (\ref{interaction_lagrangian}).
+This means we study bare interaction lagrangians without irrelevant terms, i.e. setting $\,c_{0,n}=0,\,\ n\geq 6\,$ of the form